Menu

 3) Build your confidence

-If you’ve been in your current job for a while and you’re feeling frustrated with lack of career progression, you may also have low self-confidence.
+If you’ve been in your current job for a while and you’re feeling frustrated at lack of career progression, you may also have low self-confidence.

-Before you can go any further, you need to build your self-confidence back.
+Before you can go any further to explore new opportunities, you need to build your self-confidence back.
 Look at that list you made above of all the skills and talents you have.
 Start there and take note of all the things that you are capable of.
 Talk to your friends and tell them how you’re feeling.
 Get support from those around you.

 Work on believing that you really do deserve to be happy in life and in your career.